Kandy-IO/kandy-callMe-js-sdk/docs/kandy-doc.md

 Possible states that a Call's media connection can be in.

 A Call's media connection state describes the current status of media within the call.
 An application should use this state to understand whether the Call participants are able to see/hear each other or may be experiencing connection issues.
 The media connection state can be used alongside the [Call state][25] to determine if media issues are occurring while the participants are expecting to be connected.

 An important state to check for is the `FAILED` state.
 This state signifies that there is no media connection between the call participants and an action must be taken to resolve the problem.
 Using the [call.restartMedia][55] API will attempt to reconnect the media.
 See the [call.restartMedia][55] API description for more information.

 These states are direct reflections of the possible [RTCPeerConnection.iceConnectionState][56] values.

 The Call's media connection state is a property of the [CallObject][37], which can be retrieved using the [call.getById][24] or [call.getAll][23] APIs.

 The SDK emits a [call:mediaConnectionChange][57] event when a Call's media connection state changes from one state to another.

-**Properties**
+Type: [Object][7]

+#### Properties

--   `NEW` **[string][8]** The Call is initializing the local side of the connection and waiting on information from the remote side.
+*   `NEW` **[string][8]** The Call is initializing the local side of the connection and waiting on information from the remote side.
     When the information is received, the state will transition into `checking` as the Call automatically begins the connection process.
--   `CHECKING` **[string][8]** The Call has received information from the remote endpoint and is working to establish the media connection.
+*   `CHECKING` **[string][8]** The Call has received information from the remote endpoint and is working to establish the media connection.
     When finished, the state will transition to either `connected` or `failed`.
--   `CONNECTED` **[string][8]** A usable connection has been made and the Call will now have media.
+*   `CONNECTED` **[string][8]** A usable connection has been made and the Call will now have media.
     The connection may not be optimal, though, so the Call will continue establishment to improve the connection before going into the `completed` state.
--   `COMPLETED` **[string][8]** The media connection process has fully completed and the optimal connection has been established.
+*   `COMPLETED` **[string][8]** The media connection process has fully completed and the optimal connection has been established.
 While in this state, the Call endpoints will receive each other's media.
--   `DISCONNECTED` **[string][8]** Media has become disconnected and the Call endpoints have stopped receiving each other's media.
+*   `DISCONNECTED` **[string][8]** Media has become disconnected and the Call endpoints have stopped receiving each other's media.
     The Call will automatically attempt to reconnect, transitioning back to `completed` if successful or to `failed` if not.
--   `FAILED` **[string][8]** The connection has failed and cannot be recovered automatically.
+*   `FAILED` **[string][8]** The connection has failed and cannot be recovered automatically.
 A full media connection refresh is required to restablish a connection.
 See the [call.restartMedia][55] API.
--   `CLOSED` **[string][8]** The connection has been shut down and is no longer in use.
+*   `CLOSED` **[string][8]** The connection has been shut down and is no longer in use.

-**Examples**
+#### Examples

 ```javascript
 // Use the media connection states to check the status of the media connection of the Call.